-Osteochondritis Dissecans most commonly occurs in adolescents and young children and is a condition that affects the joints of the body.
-Lack of blood flow to a portion of the bone causes a segment of the bone and cartilage to break loose contributing to joint pain and dysfunction.
-This condition is typically associated with the joints of the knee, ankle and elbow but could also affect the other joints of the body.
+Osteochondritis Dissecans most commonly occurs in adolescents and young children and is a condition that affects the body’s joints.
+Lack of blood flow to a portion of the bone causes a segment of the bone and cartilage to break loose, contributing to joint pain and dysfunction.
+This condition is typically associated with the joints of the knee, ankle, and elbow but could also affect the other joints of the body.

-- Pain- most common symptom which typically increase with impact activity such as running or jumping
+- Pain- most common symptom which typically increases with impact activity such as running or jumping

 - Swelling- typically worse following activity